Characters and transfer maps via categorified traces: Introduction

 The induced character formula, and in particular the formula above for the dimension of the coinvariants $V_G$, involves division by $|G|$, and hence is applicable only if $|G|$ is invertible in $\field$.
 This problem becomes more severe in the derived setting: if $V$ is a dualizable object in the derived $\infty$-category $D(\field)$ of $\field$ equipped with a $G$-action, its object of coinvariants $V_{hG}$ might not even be dualizable anymore if $|G|$ is not invertible in $\field$.
 To deal with this problem for general $\cC$, we introduce the notion of a \emph{$\cC$-adjointable} maps of spaces $f \colon A \to B$, see \Cref{def:CAdjointability}.
 This property in particular ensures that for a pointwise dualizable local system $V\colon A \to \cC$, its left Kan extension $f_!V \colon B \to \cC$ along $f$ (playing the role of the induced representation) is pointwise dualizable as well, so that we may form its character.
 In such a situation, in the spirit of \cite{PontoShulman}, we will provide an induced character formula which expresses the character of the left Kan extension $f_!V\colon B \to \cC$ in terms of the character of the original local system $V\colon A \to \cC$.

 Finally, the theory of characters can be generalized in a third direction, which is needed in some of the applications.
 The definition of the trace can naturally be extended to \textit{generalized endomorphisms} of the form $f\colon X\to X\otimes Y$, which results in a \textit{generalized trace map} $\gentr{f}{X}\colon \one\to Y$.
 Given a space $A$ and an $A$-indexed family of generalized endomorphisms $f_a\colon X_a \to X_a\otimes Y$, we may assign to it a map $\chi_f\colon LA\to \Map(\one,Y)$, called the \textit{generalized character map} of this family.
+We will develop our induced character formula in this generality.